Val Chmerkovskiy Gushes Over Pregnant Wife Jenna's 'DWTS' Support

 Queen Elizabeth Smiles in Photo Taken Days Before Her Death at B…

-Val Chmerkovskiy and his partner Gabby Windey are getting lots of love in their Dancing With the Stars premiere.
-The longtime pro, 36, and his Bachelorette partner, 31, were cheered on by Val's pregnant wife, Jenna Johnson, and Gabby's Bachelorette co-star, Rachel Recchia, in the audience.
+Val Chmerkovskiy and his partner, Gabby Windey, got lots of love during the Dancing With the Stars season premiere.
+The 36-year-old longtime dance pro and the 31-year-old Bachelorette alum were cheered on by Val's pregnant wife, Jenna Johnson, and Gabby's Bachelorette co-star, Rachel Recchia, in the audience.

-"It's that’s the game changer, you know, when you get married that becomes a part of your life, and having Jenna by my side --and Jenna loves Gabby the way, she loves Gabby," Val tells ET's Matt Cohen after their performance.
+"That’s the game changer, you know, when you get married that becomes a part of your life, and having Jenna by my side --and Jenna loves Gabby the way she loves Gabby," Val tells ET's Matt Cohen after their performance.

 "We love each other, me and Jenna," Gabby agrees.
 "I wish we could be partners."